 On August 18, the Church celebrates the Feast Day of Saint Alberto Hurtado Cruchaga.
 Alberto was born in Viña del Mar, Chile on January 22, 1901.
 When Alberto was only four years old, his father died and his mother was forced to sell their farm.
 Because they were so poor, Alberto and his brother were sent to live with different relatives, often moving from one family to another.

 Alberto wanted to become a priest.
 But when he was awarded a scholarship to a Catholic college in Santiago, Chile’s capital city, he postponed his dream in order to support his mother and younger brother.
-He did this by working several jobs to provide for them, while simultaneously studying law and working to helping those who were poor.
-Eventually, he was able follow his dream of becoming a Jesuit priest.
+He did this by working several jobs to provide for them, while simultaneously studying law and working to help those who were poor.
+Eventually, he was able to follow his dream of becoming a Jesuit priest.

 After pursuing his studies in Italy, Spain, and Belgium, he was ordained.
 He returned to Chile where he taught religion, led retreats, and encouraged others in their works of charity.
 In 1944, while directing a retreat for women, he asked those in attendance to consider how to help the many poor and homeless people in the city.
 This was the start of a charity that would spread throughout South America.
 He named it Hogar de Cristo, which means “home of Christ.”
 Men, women, and children who had no homes were offered a welcoming place to live as well as assistance with other needs.